jk5445/Recaman-Art/README.md

 ## rot_triangles.py
 Implemented with Python's graphics package.

-Draws a cyan triangle over a magenta background.
+### Usage
+Draws random traingles.
+Click to create a new triangle with a random color, rotational direction and speed, and size centered around the coordinates of your mouse click.
+Press *q* to quit